-Inflation hedging - This type includes one fund that helps provide protection against the decreased purchasing power of a currency resulting from a loss of value due to inflation.
-The fund in this category is a TIPS, Treasury Inflation Protected Security.
+Inflation hedging - This type includes two funds that helps provide protection against the decreased purchasing power of a currency resulting from a loss of value due to inflation.

-Domestic equity - This type includes investments in four funds that invest in both long and short strategies, seeking to meet or exceed the performance of U.S. stock indexes.
+Domestic equity - This type includes investments in six funds that invest in both long and short strategies, seeking to meet or exceed the performance of U.S. stock indexes.
 Management of each fund strategy has the ability to shift investments between value and growth strategies, among small, medium, and large capitalization stocks, and from a net long position to a net short position.
 Derivatives may be used to hedge existing exposures to maximize returns and minimize risks.